Key Dates for Cohort 2020-2022 Application Cycle

 This program embraces diversity and inclusion across multiple dimensions, such as race, ethnicity, gender, age, and socioeconomic status.
 We also encourage applicants from diverse clinical backgrounds.
 The program strongly encourages applications from candidates who will help us expand the perspectives and experiences we bring to our work, thereby improving our ability to help all Americans live healthier lives and get the care they need.

-Why is this a “National” Program - how are the five sites coordinating their efforts?
+Why is this a “National” Program - how are the six sites coordinating their efforts?

 - All sites share a common legacy and vision - to train/inspire agents of change;